Dr. Christine E. Beard

 Associate Professor of Flute / Coordinator of Woodwind Studies

 UNO Flute Studio Website: www.facebook.com/UNOflutestudio

 Piccolo Website: http://www.piccoloHQ.com

-In addition to her active performance schedule, Christine is the Piccolo Artist for Gemeinhardt Flutes and in that role has presented piccolo clinics and lecture-recitals at state music conferences and flute festivals across the U.S., including the International Wind Music History Symposium and the American Musical Instrument Society international conference.
-Her pedagogical articles and columns have been published in Flute Talk, the Flutist Quarterly, Flutewise, and The Instrumentalist, and her arrangement of Eugene Damare's "The Wren Polka" for solo piccolo and band has enjoyed performances across the U.S. and Europe.
+In addition to her active performance schedule, Christine is the Roy Seaman Piccolo Artist for the Gemeinhardt Flute Co. and in that role has presented piccolo clinics and lecture-recitals at state music conferences and flute festivals across the U.S., including the International Wind Music History Symposium (2006) and the American Musical Instrument Society International Conference at Yale (2007).
+A contributing editor for the NFA's Flutist Quarterly, her pedagogical articles and columns have been published in Flute Talk, the Flutist Quarterly, Flutewise and The Instrumentalist, and her arrangement of Eugene Damare's "The Wren Polka" for solo piccolo and band has enjoyed performances across the U.S. and Europe.

-In 2007, Christie founded the bi-annual International Piccolo Symposium, an intense 4 day workshop held every odd-numbered year at the University of Nebraska at Omaha.
-The goal of IPS is to bring piccolo players and enthusiasts together from all over the world to learn about and discuss solo, chamber and orchestral music featuring the piccolo, and pedagogical issues specific to the piccolo, led by some of the world's leading piccolo players (see http://www.youtube.com/ipsorg or www.piccolosymposium.com).
+In 2007, Christie founded the International Piccolo Symposium, an intense 4 day workshop held every other year at the University of Nebraska at Omaha.
+The goal of IPS is to bring piccolo players and enthusiasts together from all over the world to learn about and discuss solo, chamber and orchestral music featuring the piccolo, and pedagogical issues specific to the piccolo, led by some of the world's leading piccolo players (www.piccolosymposium.com).